AmrBenSalem/AWS-SAA-C02-Course/README.md

 - Hybrid networking to allow connection to other cloud or on-prem networking.
 - Default or Dedicated Tenancy.
 This refers to how the hardware is configured.
   - Default allows on a per resource decision later on.
-  - Dedicated locks any resourced created in that VPC to be on dedicated hardware which comes at a cost premium.
+  - Dedicated locks any resourced created in that VPC to be on dedicated hardware which comes at a premium cost.

 #### 1.5.3.1.
 Custom VPC Facts